-35 Molé 2003, p.
+38 Molé 2003, p.
 22.

-37 Molè 2003, p.
+40 Molè 2003, p.
 23.

-It's instead a consequence for the new generations the very fact of precariousness, as a term that describes flexibility from the perspective of the workers.38
+fertility politics, is that maternity rights disappeared or became very difficult to obtain in the neoliberal, flexible renovation of labour rights based on contracts.
+It's true that maternity leave remains a right for the employee with fixed-term contract.
+It's instead a consequence for the new generations the very fact of precariousness, as a term that describes flexibility from the perspective of the workers.41

 This entrapment atypically affects the process of family formation, which tends to be postponed or reduced (...).
 It also affects women's movements in and out of paid work over family formation.
 Indeed, (...) strong maternity and parental leave provisions only apply to employees in Italy.
 Self-employed women and those with pseudo-self-employment contracts are little protected in terms of both duration and income replacement. (...)
-They risk non-renewal of the contract."
-The neoliberal needs of flexibility seems to be fulfilled by the de-regulation, or the precarization of labour, with specific consequences on reproductive rights.
-That means that the influence of the postfordist neoliberal system is involved in the regulation of the reproduction, therefore, reproduction itself becomes an issue crossed by the technologies of production, and how they influence the biopolitical governmentality of the social environment.
+They risk non-renewal of the contract.42

+The neoliberal needs of flexibility seem to be fulfilled by the de-regulation, or precarization, of labour, with specific consequences on reproductive rights.
+That means that the influence of postfordist neoliberal system is involved in the regulation of reproduction, therefore, reproduction itself becomes an issue crossed by the technologies of production, and how they influence the biopolitical governmentality of the social environment.

-At the same time the appeal for the reproduction addressed to Italian women, starts to appear in the public sphere.
-It seems an anachronistic appeal, according to the molecularization of the biopower and the shifting from the national to the global context.
-Addressing this issue through the perspective of the "risk" and the over-pathologization of the population it will be maybe clarify how the Italian population is affected nowadays by apparently contradictory technologies of reproduction.
+At the same time appeals for reproduction addressed to Italian women, start to appear in the public sphere.
+It seems an anachronistic appeal, according to the molecularization of the biopower and the shifting from the national to the global context we previously described.
+Addressing this issue through the perspective of the "risk" and the over-pathologization of the population it will be maybe clarify how Italian population is affected nowadays by apparently contradictory technologies of reproduction.

 In the second half of the 20th century, a new alliance formed between political aspirations for a healthy population and personal aspirations to be well: health was to be ensured by instrumentalizing anxiety and shaping the hopes and fears of individuals and families for their own biological destiny.
 The very idea of health was re-figured - the will to health would not merely seek the avoidance of sickness or premature death, but would encode an optimization of one's corporeality to embrace a kind of overall 'well-being' - beauty, success, happiness, sexuality and much more.
 It was this enlarged will to health that was amplified and instrumentalized by new strategies of advertising and marketing in the rapidly developing consumer market for health - non-prescription medicines, health insurance, private health care, healthy food, vitamins and dietary supplements and the whole range of complementary, alternative and 'self-health' practices.
-By the start of the 21st century, hopes, fears, decisions and life-routines shaped in terms of the risks and possibilities in corporeal and biological existence had come to supplant almost all others as organizing principles of a life of prudence, responsibility and choice.40 in the upcoming chapters, I will explore how self-regulation and self-health discourses shape subjectivity.
-For now, I'll underline that a discourse about "risk of extinction", in the case of Italy, appears at a first sight an old biopolitical discursive practice, easily linked to a racist propaganda.
-It is, in fact, part of it, as the appeal for an increase of the birth-rate are mostly directed to the southern borders of European Union, i.e. Italy and Spain.
-The same countries whose anti-immigration laws can be easily compared with the racial order promoted by the fascist regimes of the twentieth centuries.
+By the start of the 21st century, hopes, fears, decisions and life-routines shaped in terms of the risks and possibilities in corporeal and biological existence had come to supplant almost all others as organizing principles of a life of prudence, responsibility and choice.43

-39 Solera 2009, p.79.
+42 Solera 2009, p.79.